-During the Summer, coursework from the Career Development Office (CDO) helps build the “soft” skills you need to enter the workplace.
-Coursework — both theoretical and hands-on — helps you to develop your résumé, write cover letters, improve and practice behavioral and technical interviewing, sharpen your networking skills, and even polish your dining etiquette.
+During the summer, coursework from the Career Development Office (CDO) helps build the “soft” skills you need to enter the workplace.
+Career Core programs—both theoretical and hands-on—help you to develop your résumé, write cover letters, improve and practice behavioral and technical interviewing, sharpen your networking skills, and even polish your dining etiquette.
 We help you prepare for the interviews that begin on campus in early September.

 “It was really rewarding that they wanted to know what we thought.
 We left there being fairly certain that they will do some of the things that we suggested.”